vub-dl/SLGrad/README.md

       primaryClass={cs.LG}
 }
 ```
+## Contact

+For any questions about the code or paper, feel free to contact emilie.gregoire@vub.be.

 ## References
 Although most of the code has been implemented by us, we do rely on open-source repositories like [[1]](#1) and [[2]](#2).